TiE23/metric-teacher/client/README.md

 <h1 align="center">📐🗄🗂🗳📏 metric-teacher Client 📏🗳🗂🗄📐</h1>
 This is the documentation for the client side of the metric-teacher project, a React + Apollo Client + Semantic-UI software project.

 This is a project conceived and implemented completely by myself, Kyle Geib.
-University of Washington educated, Seattle located SDET turned Support Engineer turned full-stack JavaScript developer.
+University of Washington Bothell educated, Seattle located SDET turned Support Engineer turned full-stack JavaScript developer.
 I've been a professional programmer since January 2013.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [Apollo Boost](https://www.npmjs.com/package/apollo-boost).